 The Danish proto-existentialist philosopher Soren Kierkegaard (1813-1855) put forth an intriguing account of the demonic in chapter 4 of his eccentric work The Concept of Anxiety (see the Princeton edition translated by the Hongs).
 Kierkegaard claims the demonic person has “anxiety about the good” which means he is both repelled by, and attracted to, the good.
 This ambivalent anxiety gives rise to defiant actions that seek to undermine the good in various ways.
 But what is the good?
 The good, for Kierkegaard, is free, integrated, selfhood; and so the demonic person acts in defiance of freedom.
 Indeed, the demonic is “unfreedom that wants to close itself off”.
 This closure to the good leads to three interrelated modes of behavior: “shutupness” which is shutting oneself up with oneself in order to be as mute as possible; the “contentless or the boring” in which one seeks to drain meaning from the world and one’s interactions with others; and “the sudden” in which the continuity of the personality gives way to discontinuity: “At one moment it is there, in the next moment it is gone, and no sooner is it gone than it is there again, wholly and completely.
 It cannot be incorporated or worked into any continuity, but whatever expresses itself in this manner is precisely the sudden”.
 These modes of action in defiance of the good are evil insofar as they willingly destroy integrated selfhood in oneself and others by negating continuity, communication, and meaning and leaving meaningless disintegration, muteness, and isolation in its wake.
 Since integrated selfhood presupposes communication and revelation, the more the demonic person’s defiance succeeds—the more he is isolated and shuns modes of salvation and redemption—the more he disintegrates himself and, in the process, may unfreely disclose what was so carefully hidden.

-In post #5 (see here) I explored this account of the demonic in more detail and linked it to fashion.
-Now I want to ask: how does it relate to music?
-Well, Roger Scruton has argued that music can be an image of a free subject.
-We can use this and relate it to Kierkegaard’s account in some interesting ways.
-Music that expresses a free subject would have three traits which are opposite of the three traits of the demonic: (1) It will, like a free subject with whom we communicate, reveal something and speak to us in some way—we will have the sense that the work is addressing us as a person would; (2) the piece will have depth, interesting content, and will not lose itself in clichés, kitsch, and other forms of superficiality that threaten its individuality and unique meaning; and (3) the piece will, like in an integrated subject, manifest continuity as the work unfolds.
+This account can used to make some sense of music that is referred to as “demonic.”
+We can begin to see how by considering Roger Scruton’s view that music can be an image of a free subject.
+For music that expresses a free subject would have three traits which are opposite of the three traits of the demonic: (1) It will, like a free subject with whom we communicate, reveal something and speak to us in some way—we will have the sense that the work is addressing us as a person would; (2) the piece will have depth, interesting content, and will not lose itself in clichés, kitsch, and other forms of superficiality that threaten its individuality and unique meaning; and (3) the piece will, like in an integrated subject, manifest continuity as the work unfolds.
 It will appear to have a past from which possibilities organically emerge which, in turn, become the ground for further organic development and so on.
 The piece, like an authentic subject, will be integrated, self-propelled, and moving with purpose.

 Demonic music will negate these properties to some extent.
 It can’t negate them completely if we are to have demonic music.
 Recall that the demonic is an anxious defiance of the good.
 Thus we need there to be an aspect of goodness represented in the work—freedom, purpose, meaning, continuity, and so on—to be defied.
 Without this dimension of goodness we would just have something comic like a person mocking but mocking no one or nothing at all.
 So demonic music will have, analogously, the three interrelated demonic properties we analyzed above: